-During the FY24 planning cycle, foster caregivers noted that they would like to meet all members of the professional foster parent team since there have been new team members hired during the planning year.
 The program plans to host "meet and greets" twice per year so that foster caregivers and new team members can get to know each other.
+During the FY25 planning cycle, foster caregivers met new members of the professional foster parent team since there have been new team members hired during the planning year.
+The program plans to host "meet and greets" twice per year so that foster caregivers and new team members can get to know each other.
+The FY25 Meet and Greet was held at the September 26, 2024 foster parent in-person meeting where several UCAN team members attended and introduced themselves in addition to UCAN staff who provide specialty supports in the area of education, parenting and administration.